-The Department of Sociology and Anthropology supports three Specializations within the Bachelor of Global and International Studies (BGInS).
+The Department of Sociology and Anthropology supports four Specializations within the Bachelor of Global and International Studies (BGInS).

 The Specialization in Globalization, Culture and Power will attract students interested in cultural change, cross-cultural understanding, international development, human rights, and social justice.
 This program will provide students with diverse opportunities for deep engagement with questions of global change.